NVIDIA Corporation

 Estate Planning

-Will Preparation: Attorney shall prepare a will or codicil and discuss the legal requirements for signing the will.
+Attorney shall prepare a will or codicil and discuss the legal requirements for signing the will.
+This benefit does not cover Complex Wills, as defined in the Definitions section.

 Living Will/Health Care or Advance Directive/Health Care or Medical Power of Attorney: